WAON: A Large-Scale Japanese Image-Text Dataset for Cultural Adaptation in Contrastive Vision-Language Models: Related Work

-Image-text pair datasets have played a central role in advancing Vision-Language Models (VLMs).
-Early efforts relied on small-scale datasets annotated by human experts~\citep{deng2009imagenet,lin2015microsoftcococommonobjects}.
+\paragraph{Image-text pair datasets.} image-text pair datasets have played a central role in advancing contrastive vision-language models~\citep{radford2021learning}.
+Early efforts relied on small-scale datasets annotated by human experts~\citep{deng2009imagenet, lin2015microsoftcococommonobjects}.
 With the introduction of CLIP~\citep{radford2021learning}, which leveraged web-scale data, the construction of large-scale datasets from sources such as Common Crawl became a major research focus.
-Among these, LAION-5B~\citep{schuhmann2022laion} has been the most influential, serving as the first public billion-scale dataset that has powered a wide range of models, including OpenCLIP~\citep{Cherti2023openclip}, diffusion models~\citep{Rombach2022stablediffusion}, and Visual Language Models~\citep{Lin2024vila}.
+Among these, LAION-5B~\citep{schuhmann2022laion} has been the most influential, serving as the first public billion-scale dataset that has powered a wide range of models~\citep{Cherti2023openclip, Rombach2022stablediffusion,Lin2024vila}.
 Alongside scaling datasets, recent research has prioritized data quality.
 DataComp~\citep{gadre2023datacompsearchgenerationmultimodal} introduced a systematic benchmark for evaluating dataset curation methods.
-Data Filtering Network (DFN)~\citep{fang2023datafilteringnetworks} developed a data filtering model and provides a dataset curated with this model that enables training high-performance CLIP models.
-MetaCLIP~\citep{xu2024demystifying} reverse-engineered OpenAI's CLIP data curation strategy and proposed a metadata-based approach to curate and balance datasets, demonstrating that this approach yields higher-quality data than the original CLIP dataset.
-No-Filter~\citep{globerson2024nofilter} experimentally demonstrated that pre-training with global data before fine-tuning on English content could improve cultural understanding without sacrificing performance on Western-centric benchmarks.
+DFN~\citep{fang2023datafilteringnetworks} developed a data filtering model that enables training high-performance CLIP models.
+Meta~CLIP~\citep{xu2024demystifying} proposed a metadata-based curation approach that yields higher-quality data than the original CLIP dataset.

-For Japanese, several datasets exist as shown in Table~\ref{tab:dataset_comparison}.
-WIT~\citep{Krishna2021wit} is constructed from Wikipedia articles and their corresponding image captions, but its Japanese subset contains only 1M image-text pairs, which is too small to train VLMs.
-The Japanese subset of ReLAION~\citep{schuhmann2022laion} is large-scale, containing about 120M examples.
-However, it has several limitations, such as insufficient deduplication and quality filtering performed using relatively low-performing multilingual CLIP models trained on smaller datasets compared to the latest state-of-the-art models~\citep{chen-etal-2023-mclip}.
-ReLAION-ja~\citep{sugiura-etal-2025-developing} is a large-scale dataset by translating ReLAION English captions to Japanese with Gemma 2~\citep{gemmateam2024gemma2improvingopen}, but the dataset introduced translation errors, and cultural deviations derived from the English data.
-As shown in the evaluation of~\citet{sugiura-etal-2025-developing}, CLIP models pre-trained on ReLAION-ja exhibit limited understanding of Japanese culture.